 When Lisa McNally developed a terrible itch at 28 weeks pregnant, her doctor assured her it was normal.
 Nothing could have been further from the truth.

 "The obstetrician used the doppler to check the baby's heartbeat, but no heartbeat could be found.
-I then had an ultrasound which confirmed Harlow Rose had died," Ms McNally says.
+I then had an ultrasound that confirmed Harlow Rose had died," Ms McNally says.

 "It was devastating.
 I just couldn't believe it as I had felt her being really active the night before."

-Blood tests revealed the mother had been suffering from Intrahepatic Cholestassis - a serious pregnancy complication that affects a woman's liver and, if left untreated, can be fatal for unborn babies.
+Blood tests revealed the mother had been suffering from intrahepatic cholestasis pf pregnancy (ICP) - a serious pregnancy complication that affects a woman's liver and, if left untreated, can be fatal for unborn babies.

 Harlow Rose could have survived if the condition had been diagnosed and treated with medication when Ms McNally first complained of the itch.

 Ms McNally is still struggling to come to terms with the loss of Harlow Rose and is sharing her family's story in a bid to spread awareness of ICP and prevent the loss of more babies.

 "The condition is not heard of very often in Australia and even many doctors don't know to look out for the symptoms," she said.

 "That needs to change, because the consequences of ICP being untreated are just too serious.

 "The pain of losing a baby and knowing she could have been saved by medication is just devastating."